Tin21habesha/primetrade.ai_backend/README.md

     <li>Full request validation (using class-transformer and Pipes), and error responses (with interceptors/utilities)</li>
     <li>API documentation using Postman</li>
     <li>Redis caching for performance: This speeds up repeated data requests by storing results in fast memory</li>
+    <li>Showing important error messages for the user when something happen.</li>
   </ul>
 </li>